Physics-50/Module-3/docs/weak3.md

 How does what we've learned in this module apply to an LCD screen?
 We can think of a liquid crystal display, or LCD, as being a two-dimensional diffraction grating.

-To get a sense of what the diffraction pattern of a two-dimensional grating would look like, mount one of the 500 line/mm gratings on the optical rail, and then mount a second grating, rotated at 90°.
-You do not need to collect any data, this is just to get a sense of what a diffraction pattern from a 2-dimensional grid looks like.
+To get a sense of what the diffraction pattern of a two-dimensional grating would look like, mount one of the 500 lines/mm gratings on the optical rail, and then mount a second grating, rotated at 90°.
+You do not need to collect any data; just describe in your lab notebook what the diffraction pattern from a 2-dimensional grid looks like.

 A liquid crystal display consists of a two-dimensional grid of small 'boxes' called pixels (originally short for picture elements) that, together, display an image on a screen.
 These pixels are themselves composed of three 'sub-pixels' with colors red, green, and blue.
 If you look at your computer screen through a camera, you might be able to see the pixelated nature of the screen.
 Some common arrangements of pixels and sub-pixels in different devices are shown in the figure below.
-Voltage is applied across a pixel in a particular manner that can control the colors and their relative intensities that turn on in that pixel.
+Voltages are applied across a pixel to control the colors and their relative intensities in that pixel.

 <img class="size-full wp-image-1891" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/LCD-pixels.jpg" alt="" width="224" height="224">